apereo/cas/docs/cas-server-documentation/installation/Surrogate-Authentication.md

 1. Logging into an application on behalf of a user to execute and make changes.
 2. Troubleshoot a bothersome authentication experience with an application on behalf of another user.

-Surrogate authentication is enabled by including the following dependencies in the WAR overlay (Changed in version 5.2!):
+Surrogate authentication is enabled by including the following dependencies in the WAR overlay:

 ```xml
 <dependency>